satsuki-chan/preprocess_sql03/README.md

 ####The script files must be exetuted in the graphic client in the next order:
 1. `1_crea_basededatos.sql`
-> Creates the database schema, the tables for the original data, the interpolated data, the normalized data and the annual return rates.
+> Creates the database schema and tables to store the original historic price data, the interpolated data, the normalized data and the annual return rates.

   * **Database:**
     * RVMexico